alistair-mcivor/alistair-mcivor/README.md

 ## Hi there 👋

-I'm a QA / software tester.
+I'm Alistair, a QA / software tester.

 I'm interested in learning more about UI and API test automation, especially using Cypress, Playwright, Postman and RestAssured.